Ayehu/custom-activities/Office365/OfficeCreateGroup/README.md

-## AddUserToGroup - Activity to create a Office365 mail group.
+## OfficeAddUserToGroup - Activity to create a Office365 mail group.

 ##### DLL's to reference
 Microsoft.Graph.dll